jpw1991/chebs-thrown-weapons/ChebsThrownWeapons/Package/README.md

  Date | Version | Notes
 --- | --- | ---
+19/07/2023 | 1.1.0 | Expose movement modifier to configs; Expose hit noise and start noise to config for all weapons; Make Drago's values the default values
 07/07/2023 | 1.0.2 | Fix wrong recipes on shurikens
 01/07/2023 | 1.0.1 | Fix wrong description in manifest file; update readme with link to alternative javelin mod; allow adjustment of shuriken and axe projectile height; fix config name errors
 01/07/2023 | 1.0.0 | Initial release